 Molecular Pathways Important for Human Brain Evolution

-Genevieve Konopka, Ph.D., focuses on understanding the molecular pathways important for human brain evolution that are also at risk in cognitive disorders such as autism and Alzheimer’s disease.
+Genevieve Konopka, Ph.D., investigates the molecular pathways important for human brain evolution that are also at risk in cognitive disorders such as autism and Alzheimer’s disease.
 Her lab uses a combination of human neurons, animal models, and primate comparative genomics to uncover human-specific, disease-relevant patterns of gene expression.
-Dr. Konopka is particularly interested in the molecular mechanisms underlying language, and part of her research has focused on the FOXP family of transcription factors.

 Electrophysiology of Human Memory

-Bradley Lega, M.D., is co-director of UT Southwestern’s comprehensive epilepsy program and a national expert in using stereo EEG to locate the origin of epileptic seizures in the brain.
-His work examines direct recordings from patients implanted with seizure-localization tools to develop strategies that can improve memory function and restore memory for patients with brain injuries or brain tumors.
+Bradley Lega, M.D., is co-director of UT Southwestern’s comprehensive epilepsy program and a national expert on the use of stereo EEG to locate the origin of epileptic seizures in the brain.
+His work examines direct recordings from patients to develop strategies that can improve memory function and restore memory for patients with brain injuries or tumors.

 The Biology of Psychoses